ModusCreateOrg/ngbp-gulp/README.md

 A version of the Modus NGBP that uses gulp instead of Grunt.
 Setup to follow Todd Motto and John Papa's styleguide for Angular.
 Inspired by [ngbp](https://github.com/ngbp/ngbp) by [Josh Miller](https://github.com/joshdmiller).

 ### Get up and running
+To use this boilerplate, we'll assume that you have globally installed `bower` and `npm`, as well as `node`.

+Download a ZIP of this repository - or clone, and run:

 ```shell
 $ npm install